nrd10/ProgramofStudyWebApp/README.md

 A Student account can  either be "MEng", "MS", or "PhD" corresponding to MEng, MS, and PhD graduate students, respectively.
 Each student is able to create and submit Program of Study forms through the application.
 Students accounts are separated into those three categories since each student has separate types of the Program of Study form since the requirements for each degree differ.
-The application's database can be populated by all of Duke's courses, allowing for the submission of forms populated with courses each student plans on enrolling in in their time at Duke.
+The application's PostgresSQL database can be populated by all of Duke's courses, allowing for the submission of forms populated with courses each student plans on enrolling in in their time at Duke.
 The Django Select2 library was used to allow students to easily search and select courses for each field in the Program of Study form.
 After submitting completed forms, students will receive email notifications when a form is either approved or rejected.